coloursofnoise/Resources/Coding/Your-First-Code-Mod.md

 This is due to the one frame delay that is present when switching between IEnumerators in a Coroutine.
 :information_source: _To be able to use `yield return new SwapImmediately(orig(self))` without issues, you need to depend on Everest 2781 or later in your everest.yaml._

-:warning: This one-line method might not work in all cases: in some situations, the coroutine is interrupted before it reaches its end, which especially happens with "state machine" coroutines, so any code you insert after the coroutine ends isn't run.
+:warning: This one-line method might not work in all cases, especially if the vanilla routine is a "state machine" routine that changes the state (`StateMachine.State = xx`).
+In this case, any code you insert after the coroutine ends isn't run.
 In this case, use this instead:
 ```cs
 IEnumerator origEnum = orig(self);
 while (origEnum.MoveNext()) yield return origEnum.Current;